4k4xs4pH1r3/aws-extender-cli/README.md

 # AWS Extender CLI

-AWS Extender CLI is a command-line script to test S3 buckets as well as Google Storage buckets and Azure Storage containers for common misconfiguration issues using the boto/boto3 SDK library.
+AWS Extender CLI is a command-line script to test AWS S3 buckets as well as Google Storage buckets and Azure Storage containers for common misconfiguration issues using the boto/boto3 SDK library.

 #